 However, it is noteworthy that a great majority of WordPress users actually have no ideas of how to manage their websites correctly and efficiently, even make some evil-able mistakes.
 In the following, we have summarized top 10 mistakes to help users realize full potential of WordPress and make it better.

-1. Usage of “admin” as user names
+1. Using “admin” as user names

 This mistake stands out firstly, because it is made frequently and tends to get made.
 By default, all administrators are assigned with “admin” as the user name, which is created by WordPress.